- Visiting Us

 A strong, durable, frost resistant and lightweight alternative to terracotta or stone.

-For details of our range please see our Cadix page.
+For details of our range please see our Woodlodge page.

 Lightweight, practical and available in many shapes, colours and sizes.

-For details of our range please see our Stewart and Elho pages.
+For details of our range please see our Elho page.

 Containers are the perfect home for colourful annuals and half-hardy perennials, both of which are sometimes called ‘patio plants’ or bedding, and many types of shrubs, climbers, herbaceous perennials, grasses and even trees can be grown in containers.
 Fruit and vegetables can be successful too, as can some roses.